Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 +++

 The trial-averaged autocovariance results for each electrode are interesting, but our primary scientific question for these data is whether dependent structure exists *between* the ECoG activity recorded from the two electrodes.
 In other words, are the time series recorded from the two electrodes coupled?
-Many tools exist to characterize coupling between time series, and in this module we focus on two such tools.
+Many tools exist to characterize coupling between time series, and in this notebook we focus on two such tools.

 The first is the **cross-covariance**, $r_{xy}\big[L\big]$, an extension of the autocovariance to include two time series, defined as,